2022 World RX of Catalunya

-The 2022 Benelux World RX of Spa-Francorchamps was the eighth and ninth round of the ninth season of the FIA World Rallycross Championship.
+The 2022 World RX of Catalunya was the eighth and ninth round of the ninth season of the FIA World Rallycross Championship.
 The event was double-header (two races in a weekend) held at the Circuit de Barcelona-Catalunya in Montmeló, Catalonia.
 Johan Kristoffersson clinched his fifth FIA World Rallycross Championship crown – and the first of the series’ new electric era – at World RX of Catalunya (30 October).